 - Test the neurons for characteristics of CMT2A, including survival deficit

-- Show that the cell line demonstrates improved survival when exposed to neurotrophic factors (NTF), an agent known to support nerve cells
+- Show that the cell line demonstrates improved survival when exposed to neurotrophic factors (NTF), agents that are known to support nerve cells

-The next step in this project is to screen all U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) approved drugs to ascertain if any of these existing therapeutics generate more promising results than AS-1.
+The next step in this project is to screen several thousand drugs already approved U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA), along with other compounds of interest, to ascertain if any of these existing therapeutics and compounds may prove beneficial for CMT2A neurons in the testing platform.
 The project’s use of AcuraStem’s iNeuroRx ® platform will accelerate the pace of drug screening and find drug candidates that likely have a higher probability of success in the clinic because they were discovered using the patient’s own cells.

 What are the possible long term outcomes of this work?

 - Identify a small molecule that positively modifies survival of motor neurons in patients with CMT2A and thus may potentially modify CMT2A disease progression.